Arup-Upopadhyay/system-design/README.md

 ### Forward Proxy

 A forward proxy, often called a proxy, proxy server, or web proxy is a server that sits in front of a group of client machines.
-When those computers make requests to sites and services on the internet, the proxy server intercepts those requests and then communicates with web servers on behalf of those clients, like a middleman.
+When those computers make requests to sites and services on the internet, the proxy server intercepts those requests and then communicates with web servers on behalf of those clients, like a middleman. e.g used in corporate offices to restrict access to certain sites.

 ![forward-proxy](https://raw.githubusercontent.com/karanpratapsingh/portfolio/master/public/static/courses/system-design/chapter-I/proxy/forward-proxy.png)